Bayesian inference for treatment effects under nested subsets of controls: Introduction

 \cite*{RIC} use a similar parameterization after applying the transformation $(\tau, \beta + \tau \gamma, \gamma) \rightarrow (\tau, \beta_d, \beta_c)$ to Eq.~\eqref{eq:exp}, thus giving

 and then specify independent shrinkage priors for $\beta_d$ and $\beta_c$.
 This approach wards off ``regularization-induced confounding,'' i.e., the bias in estimating $\tau$ resulting from the naive use of shrinkage priors on $\beta$ in Eq.~\eqref{eq:linear-model}.
-Their approach has a computational advantage over that of \cite{wang2012bayesian} in that posterior sampling is often easier when using continuous shrinkage priors than it is for spike-and-slab type priors.
-However, even with careful regularization, inclusion of a large number of controls can still drown out any signal in the treatment effect if the number of observations is insufficient, as we later show in our main empirical investigation.
+Their approach also has a computational advantage over that of \cite{wang2012bayesian} in that posterior sampling is often easier when using continuous shrinkage priors than it is for spike-and-slab type priors.
+However, even with careful regularization, inclusion of a large number of controls can still drown out any signal in the treatment effect if the number of observations is insufficient.